-4. A Type I hood shall not be required for an electric cooking appliance where an approved testing agency provides documentation that the appliance effluent contains 5 mg/m3 or less of grease when tested at an exhaust flow rate of 500 cfm (0.236 m3/s) in accordance with UL 710B.

-5. A Type I hood shall not be required to be installed in an R-2 occupancy with not more than 16 residents.

-606.2.1 Domestic cooking appliances used for commercial purposes.
+- 3. Where cooking appliances are equipped with integral down-draft exhaust systems and such appliances and exhaust systems are listed and labeled for the application in accordance with NFPA 96, a hood shall not be required at or above them. - 4.
+A Type I hood shall not be required for an electric cooking appliance where an approved testing agency provides documentation that the appliance effluent contains 5 mg/m3 or less of grease when tested at an exhaust flow rate of 500 cfm (0.236 m3/s) in accordance with UL 710B. - 5.
+A Type I hood shall not be required to be installed in an R-2 occupancy with not more than 16 residents. - 606.2.1 Domestic cooking appliances used for commercial purposes.
 Domestic cooking appliances utilized for commercial purposes shall be provided with Type I, Type II, or residential hoods as required for the type of appliances and processes in accordance with Table 606.2.1 and Sections 507.2 and 507.3 of the International Mechanical Code.

+Table 606.2.1 Type of Hood Required for Domestic Cooking Appliances in the Following Spaces ${a,b}$

-Type of flood Required for Domestic Cooking Appliances in the Following Spaces a,b Type of Space Type of Cooking Type of Hood Church 1.
-Boiling, steaming, and warming precooked food Residential hoodcor Type II hood 2.
-Roasting, pan frying, and deep frying Type I hood Community or party room in apartment and condominium 1.
-Boiling, steaming, and warming precooked food Residential hoodcor Type II hoodd 2.
-Roasting, pan frying, and deep frying Type I hood Day care 1.
-Boiling, steaming, and warming precooked food Residential hoodcor Type II hoodd 2.
-Roasting, pan frying, and deep frying Type I hood Dormitory, assisted living facility, nursing home 1.
-Boiling, steaming, and warming precooked food Residential hoodcor Type II hood 2.
-Roasting, pan frying, and deep frying Type I hood Office lunch room 1.
-Boiling, steaming, and warming precooked food Residential hoodcor Type II hoodd 2.
-Roasting, pan frying, and deep frying Type I hood a.
-Commercial cooking appliances shall comply with Section 507.2 of the International Mechanical Code.
+Type of freed freedings for Beinestie Geeking Appliances in the Feliciting Spaces a,b Type of Space Type of Cooking Type of Hood Church Boiling, steaming, and warming precooked food Residential hoodcor Type II hood 2.
+Roasting, pan frying, and deep frying Type I hood Community or party room in apartment and condominium , , Residential hoodcor Type II hoodd 2.
+Roasting, pan frying, and deep frying Type I hood Day care Boiling, steaming, and warming precooked food Residential hoodcor Type II hoodd 2.
+Roasting, pan frying, and deep frying Type I hood Dormitory, assisted living facility, nursing home Boiling, steaming, and warming precooked food Residential hoodcor Type II hood 2.
+Roasting, pan frying, and deep frying Type I hood Office lunch room Boiling, steaming, and warming precooked food Residential hoodcor Type II hoodd 2.
+Roasting, pan frying, and deep frying Type I hood tained in accord nspection, and dance with Section) iis 000.3.1 tii irougii ooo.s t and Onapto 12 OF NET A